NxPKG/khulnasoft-docs/content/dns/dns-firewall/faq.md

 {{<details header="How can I set PTR records for nameserver hostnames?">}}

-If you want PTR records on the assigned DNS Firewall cluster IPs that point to your nameserver hostnames, please reach out to your Cloudflare account team.
+If you want PTR records on the assigned DNS Firewall cluster IPs that point to your nameserver hostnames, please reach out to your Khulnasoft account team.

 {{</details>}}